freshOS/Arrow/README.md

 Well the answer is prettry simple.
 All the others are simply not good enough.
 Or at at least none of them meet our requirements for what makes a truely good Json Library :

-- It should not force us to subclass our models.
-The fact that we get data as JSON is a DETAIL and should not leak in our app architecture (right uncle bob?! :p)
-So there is no reason that using a particular library to parse Json would force us to come back to our pretty models and subclass them with some obscure class.
-And what if your model aldready subclasses something, say NSManagedObject? well you're pretty much screwed :p
+- Most of them force us to subclass our models.
+The fact that we get data as JSON representation is a DETAIL and should not leak in our app architecture (right uncle bob?! :p) So there is no reason that using a particular library to parse Json would force us to come back to our pretty models and subclass them with some obscure class.
+And what if your models aldready subclass something, say NSManagedObject? well you're pretty much screwed :p

-- Use Structs over Classes
-As good swift citizens we want to use structs over classes for our models.

-- easily extensible
-- Be simple
-- Be easy, not throwing obsucre syntax chain obscure functional operator all over the place
+- Some use overly complex obscure functional chaining operator overloading voodoo magic

+- Most need us to explicitely cast the Json value to the correposnding type on our model.
+We think this is crazy! the type is already there in our model class, can't we just implicitly cast it?

 ## Ok I'm sold, Now show me the code